Rifugio Pordenone

 Certainly.
 The hike to the Campanile is challenging but achievable in about 4/5 hours round trip.

-Contact Refuge Pordenone
+Contact Rifugio Pordenone hut

-Through this section you can contact the Pordenone shelter directly.
+Through this section you can contact the Rifugio Pordenone hut directly.
 Use it to inquire about services, rates, meal & overnight reservations, weather and trail status information, and trails.
 Remember that with this form you will contact the activity managers directly.
 Explorer FVG is only an intermediary and does not handle responses and is not responsible for the information exchanged in these conversations.

 Contact information:

-Pordenone Refuge
+Rifugio Pordenone

 Locality Val Cimoliana